Diego-Bravi/Presentation/README.md

 ### Hi there!
 I'm Diego Bravi. 👋

-I am growing programmer, student of Systems Analyst career, I am specializing in React language and the development of web pages, I am a proactive person who likes to learn with new challenges.
+I am growing programmer, student of Systems Analyst career, I am specializing in React language and development of web pages, I am a proactive person who likes to learn with new challenges.

 If you want to know me a little more, I invite you to connect through LinkedIn or by my email